 To save cost on our travel for our “Gap Year”, we have boarded more than 20 different budget airlines across the world.
-Travelling on budget airlines definitely saved us a lot on travel fees and these airlines are readily available across Europe and Asia.
+Travelling on budget airlines definitely saved us a lot on travel fees and these airlines are readily available across Europe.
 Budget airlines do cut on service and comfort but not on safety.
 We usually research ahead to check on any budget airlines we haven’t heard of before just to make sure they are safe.
-Budget airlines have many extra charges such as for luggage and food and if we were not careful, we would be paying significantly extra.
-There are few things to be wary of when taking budget airline and as we have travelled on a budget of a whole year, we believe the following are five important budget airline travel tips to take note.
+Budget airlines have many extra charges such as for luggage and food and if we were not careful, we would be paying significantly extra before you even arrive to your destination in Europe.
+Once you arrive you are most likely going to want to do as much as possible for a great price, consider checking out these europe tours for some amazing fun.

 Budget airline travel tips NO. 1 – Every airline has different size carry on luggage

 Last year, we chose to travel the world with only 8kg worth of luggage to avoid paying for extra luggage on budget airlines.
 Although budget airlines are quite cheap, many airlines will charge you the same cost as your ticket fee for a check-in luggage.
 This can add up to be quite costly especially when we are flying for the year.
 The bag we used to travel with is the Osprey Farpoint 40.
 The dimension is 54H X 35W X 23D cm and the weight is 1.44kg.
-It was the perfect carry on bag and we didn’t have to pay for any extra luggage for the year.
+You know that it’s the Best carry on luggage you can buy if it fits in everything perfectly, and you don’t have to pay for any extra luggage for the year.

 The airline company with the smallest carry-on luggage size we travelled with is Vueling.
 Although their allowed carry on luggage weight is a generous 10kg, the dimension for the luggage is only 55cm x 40cm x 20cm.
 Most passenger’s luggage on that flight was extremely flat and they would have easily passed any luggage checking test.
 Luckily we were allowed on to the plane with our luggage as no one was checking the luggage size for that flight.
 Another company we flew with, WOW Air only allows carry-on luggage size 42cm x 32cm x 25cm to travel free.
 We had to pay extra in advance to increase the allowance of carry-on luggage size to increase to 56cm x45cm x 25cm.
 Every airline’s free carry-on luggage size is different so it is important to check before you book the flight!